fastians/ai-code-reviewer/README.md

 **Problem:** Getting "Rate limit exceeded" error.

 **Solutions:**
-- ✅ Wait 1 hour for the limit to reset
+- ✅ Wait 24 hours for the limit to reset
 - ✅ Each IP address has its own limit
 - ✅ Bots get stricter limits automatically
 - ✅ Check if you're making too many requests